Yicheng-Teng/Yicheng-Teng.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in Statistics at Washington University in St. Louis, where I am fortunate to be advised by Prof. [Ran Chen](https://sds.washu.edu/people/ran-chen).
+Meanwhile, I am a scholar of the [McDonnell International Scholars Academy](https://mcdonnell.washu.edu/) at WashU.

 My research interests include reinforcement learning, machine learning, nonparametric statistics, and their applications in business and healthcare.

-Before joining WashU, I obtained my Bachelor of Science in Mathematics at Tsinghua University.
+Before joining WashU, I obtained my Bachelor of Science in Mathematics from Tsinghua University.